 - November 9: the first more or less usable New Spirit flows from the stills.

-- December 14: the first barrel is filled.
+- December 14: the first cask, a refill bourbon barrel is filled.
 This is followed on this day by only 6 more barrels, the next distillation does not take place until March 2006.
-That means the yield of the 1st year is 7 barrels of whisky…
+That means the yield of the 1st year is 7 casks of whisky…